emilybetter/cse15l-lab-reports/lab-report-3-week-5.md

 ./plos/journal.pbio.0020052.txt
 #more lines printed
 ```
-This command  prints all the files in technical/plos
+This command  prints all the files in technical/plos .

 ###### -newer

+The newer command is used to find files that are newer than the argument you give it.
+You can also do the opposite, and find everything that is older using the ! operator.
+This can be useful if you are trying to find the most recent files, or the oldest files in a directory.

 ```
 Emilys-MacBook-Pro-4:technical emilybetter$  find . -newer biomed/bcr567.txt
 #some files printed